 Federal vs. State Labor Law Comparison

 Want to know what applies in your state?
-Use this official State Labor Law Lookup Tool from the U.S. Department of Labor to find rules specific to your location.
+Use the official State Labor Law Lookup Tool from the U.S. Department of Labor to find specific rules for your location.

-Bottom line: Even if you’re using a standard 40-hour workweek, compliance isn’t automatic.
-Make sure your time tracking, classification, and PTO policies are aligned with both federal and state laws.
-It protects your business—and your team.
+Key takeaway: Even if you follow a standard 40-hour workweek, compliance isn’t automatic.
+Make sure your time tracking, employee classification, and PTO policies meet both federal and state requirements.
+This protects your business and ensures your team is treated fairly.

 PTO Laws by State (Quick Summary)